"The most significant change you can make is the change you make through what you love"

 – Paul Watson

-In pursuit of my passion, I’m here to make an impact through education and the environment
+In pursuit of my passion, I’m here to make an impact through movement-based education and the environment

 This is a microcosm of my journey, welcome to my portfolio